grd/FreePDM/ConceptOfDesign/FreePDM_Install/Docker-Compose.md

 That should work after you log in.

 Now you can mount the drive.
 Look at the install page and then #6.

+## Monitoring the output of Docker
+With docker you can monitor the output.
+You can see the logs, which means that you can inspect what a possible crash is or who did what.
+To use the logs you can type:

+`docker logs app` when you want to inspect what is happening inside your your app

+`docker logs db` for the db output (this is empty now because db is not working yet)

+`docker logs samba` for the samba output

 [<< Previous Chapter](Install.md) | [Content Table](README.md) | [Next Chapter >>](SetupVirtualServer.md)